NHSDigital/dtos-manage-breast-screening/manage_breast_screening/notifications/management/commands/README_MESH_POLLING.md

 - `requests` - HTTP client for MESH API calls
 - `azure-storage-blob` - Azure Blob Storage client
 - `django` - Django framework integration

+## Future Enhancements

+This implementation is designed to be easily extended for:

+- Scheduled polling using Django Celery Beat or similar
+- Webhook-based processing instead of polling
+- Integration with Django models for message tracking
+- Retry logic for transient failures
+- Async/await for improved performance
+- Connection pooling for Azure operations